Retropex/custom-ocean.xyz-dashboard/docs/LOW-HASHRATE-MODE.md

 ## Configuration

 Low hashrate mode does not currently expose any settings in `config.json`.
-The thresholds are hard coded.
+The thresholds are hard coded at **0.01&nbsp;TH/s** for entry and **20&nbsp;TH/s** for exit.
+The configuration key `low_hashrate_threshold_ths` only influences the notification service and does not change the chart behavior.
 If future versions add configurable keys they will be documented here.